maxbergmark/sudoku-solver/README.md

 <p align="center">
 	<img src="/examples/solved.png" width="80%" />
+	<figcaption>Example solve for a difficult Sudoku puzzle</figcaption>
 </p>

-A repository for hosting the Sudoku solver which started back in 2015.
+A Sudoku solver project which started back in 2015.
 Since then it's been highly optimized, and solves most sudokus within a few microseconds or milliseconds.

 ## Compile and run